thesnehilkumar/thesnehilkumar/README.md

 ## About Me

 Hello!
-I'm [Snehil Kumar], a passionate 2nd-year BCA student on a journey to explore the fascinating world of cyber security and programming.
+I'm Snehil Kumar, a passionate 2nd-year BCA student on a journey to explore the fascinating world of cyber security and programming.
 I embarked on this exciting adventure in the field of technology earlier this year and have been dedicated to learning, growing, and building my skills ever since.

 ## What I'm Currently Up To